Theory of Steady States for Lindblad Equations beyond Time-Independence: Classification, Uniqueness and Symmetry: Introduction

 \subsubsection{Algebraic necessary and sufficient condition for the uniqueness of steady states}

-We present a general rigorous criterion for the uniqueness of steady states in GKSL equations with time-quasiperiodic generators (including time-independent and time-periodic ones), under the assumption of Hermitian jump operators (Theorem~\ref{thm:main2} in Sec.~\ref{sec:useful_criterion}).
+We present a general rigorous criterion for the uniqueness of steady states in GKSL equations with time-dependent generators, under the assumption of Hermitian jump operators (Theorem~\ref{thm:main2} in Sec.~\ref{sec:useful_criterion}).
 The GKSL equation is given by

 where $t$ denotes time, $H_t$ is the Hamiltonian, and $L_{m,t}$ are the jump operators.
-The superoperator $\mathcal{L}_t$ is called the Liouvillian, which we mainly assume to be time-quasiperiodic (see Condition~\ref{con:quasiperiodic} for the definition).
+The superoperator $\mathcal{L}_t$ is called the Liouvillian, which we mainly assume to be time-recurrent, including time-independent, periodic, quasiperiodic, and certain classes of random time dependences (see Condition~\ref{con:recurrent} for the definition and Examples~\ref{ex:multi_frequency_drives}~and~\ref{ex:recurrent_drives} for examples).

 We first show the condition for the uniqueness by introducing the following algebra $\mathcal{A}^\mathrm{ad}_{t}$:

 where $\ad_{t}$ is the adjoint operation defined as